-(h) Receivable and Payable - Brokers, Dealers, and Clearing Organizations organizations include amounts payable for securities failed to receive by the Company from a seller by the settlement date and also include balances related to futures transactions.
+(g) Receivable and Payable - Brokers, Dealers, and Clearing Organizations

+Receivables from brokers, dealers and clearing organization include amounts receivable for securities failed to deliver by the Company to a purchaser by the settlement date, margin deposits, commissions, and balances related to futures transactions.
+Payable to brokers, dealers, and clearing organizations include amounts payable for securities failed to receive by the Company from a seller by the settlement date and also include balances related to futures transactions.
 Brokers, dealers, and clearing organization receivables and payables additionally include net receivables or net payables arising from unsettled regular-way transactions.